Compassion fatigue can hurt caregivers

 Instead, put together a list of go-to coping strategies that are positive and healthy.
 The idea is to do things that will make you feel better in the short term and improve your health and well-being in the long term.

 - Do a 4 minute workout

 - Call, text, or visit with a friend

-- Watch a few funny clips on YouTube
+- Watch some funny video clips on YouTube

 - Take a hot bath or shower